U.S. Department of State Seal

 • Public transportation systems (including subways, buses, trains, and scheduled commercial flights)

-Terrorist Attacks: Decades of disorder and warfare have made Afghanistan fertile territory for international terrorism.
+Decades of disorder and warfare have made Afghanistan fertile territory for international terrorism.
 U.S. citizens and other foreign nationals are primary targets of terrorist organizations.
-Extremist groups across Afghanistan continue to utilize a variety of tactics to expand their territorial influence, disrupt governance, and create a public perception of instability.
+Violent extremist groups across Afghanistan continue to utilize a variety of tactics to expand their territorial influence, disrupt governance, and create a public perception of instability.
 Such tactics include the use of attackers laden with suicide vests, vehicle-borne explosive devices, magnetic explosive devices, indirect fire (rockets and mortars), and direct fire (shootings and rocket propelled grenades).
-Military and security personnel, Afghan government buildings, foreign embassies, non-government organization offices, and soft targets, such as hotels, markets, schools, hospitals, and public gatherings, are common attack targets.
-Kabul has been and remains a high-profile location for large-scale insurgent attacks, as successful operations in the capital tend to generate media coverage.
+Local security forces, buildings housing ministries and other public sector institutions, foreign embassies, non-government organization offices, and soft targets, such as hotels, markets, schools, hospitals, and public gatherings, are common attack targets.
+Kabul has been and remains a high-profile location for large-scale terror attacks, as successful operations in the capital tend to generate media coverage.
 U.S. citizens in Afghanistan should familiarize themselves with their residential compound or hotel’s emergency planning and rehearse the steps they would take if the venue were to come under attack.

 For more information, see our Terrorism page.

-Kidnapping/Hostage Taking: Extremist groups and kidnapping syndicates are actively targeting foreign nationals, specifically U.S. citizens, in Afghanistan, including journalists, aid workers, teachers, medical professionals, and individuals associated with international and non-governmental organizations.
+Kidnapping/Hostage Taking/Wrongful Detention: Violent extremist groups and kidnapping syndicates are actively targeting foreign nationals, specifically U.S. citizens, in Afghanistan, including journalists, aid workers, teachers, medical professionals, and individuals associated with international and non-governmental organizations.
 Criminal groups in Afghanistan will target any individual perceived to have money for kidnapping and/or extortion.
 Kidnap-for-ransom syndicates may also sell their captives to terrorist groups, with victims potentially spending years in captivity.
+Additionally, the threat of wrongful detention remains high as U.S. citizens have been detained and held for indefinite periods in Afghanistan under unclear or unjust circumstances.

 Demonstrations and Riots: U.S. citizens should avoid all rallies and demonstrations, as even events intended to be peaceful can turn confrontational and escalate into violence with little warning.
 Public gatherings and demonstrations have also been the targets of terrorist attacks.

-Property/Business Disputes: Afghan-Americans returning to Afghanistan to recover property often become involved in complicated real estate disputes involving threats of retaliatory action, including kidnapping and assassinations.
-Similarly, U.S. citizens involved in business or commercial disputes have been threatened with detention, arrest, and imprisonment, and had their property seized to use as collateral.
+Property/Business Disputes: Afghan-Americans returning to Afghanistan to recover property often become involved in complicated real estate disputes.
+Some have involved threats of retaliatory action, including kidnapping, and assassinations.
+Similarly, U.S. citizens involved in business or commercial disputes have been threatened with detention and imprisonment, and had their property seized to use as collateral.
 U.S. citizens have reported being physically attacked and family members have also been harmed as the result of such disputes.
-U.S. citizens who find themselves in such situations should not assume that either local law enforcement or the U.S. Embassy will be able to assist them in resolving such disputes.
-Hiring a private attorney, early on the dispute, especially one who can act on behalf of the U.S. citizen when he/she is outside Afghanistan, is recommended.
+U.S. citizens who find themselves in such situations should not assume that either local law enforcement or the U.S. government will be able to assist them in resolving such disputes.
+Hiring a private attorney, early in the dispute, especially one who can act on behalf of the U.S. citizen in their absence, is recommended.

 Communications: Large parts of Afghanistan are extremely isolated and landline telephone communications remain limited.
 Cell phone service is unpredictable, and areas outside major urban centers suffer from irregular and weak signals.
-Insurgents have been known to attack telecommunications infrastructure and coerce operators into turning off cell phone towers.
 U.S. citizens in Afghanistan should always carry backup communications such as satellite phones or handheld radios, along with a vehicle/personal tracking device.

 Crime: Afghanistan is considered a critical threat environment for crime.
 Criminal organizations, including weapons and narcotics traffickers, undermine peace and stability throughout the country.
 Common petty or street crime exists, primarily in cities.
 Transient populations and internally displaced peoples may contribute to crime and lawlessness.

-Victims of Crime: There is no U.S. Embassy in Afghanistan.
-Local authorities are responsible for investigating and prosecuting crime.
+Local authorities are responsible for investigating and prosecuting crimes committed in Afghanistan.
 The local equivalent to the U.S. “911” emergency line is “119” in Afghanistan.
 Please note that local operators do not speak English and that emergency services are restricted to the major cities.
 The emergency line may not be answered, and response times are usually longer than in the United States.

 Tourism: No formal tourism industry infrastructure is in place.
 Tourists are considered to be participating in activities at their own risk.
-Emergency response and subsequent appropriate medical treatment is not available in-country.
-U.S. citizens are encouraged to purchase medical evacuation insurance.
+Emergency response services and subsequent appropriate medical treatment are very limited in-Afghanistan and may be entirely unavailable outside of major cities.
+U.S. citizens are encouraged to purchase medical evacuation insurance that covers medical evacuation from Afghanistan.
 See our webpage for more information on insurance providers for overseas coverage.

-Religion and Islam: Islam provides the foundation for Afghan customs, laws, and practices.
-Foreign visitors -- men and women -- are expected to remain sensitive to the Islamic culture and not dress in a revealing or provocative manner, including the wearing of sleeveless shirts and blouses, halter-tops, and shorts.
+Religion and Islam: Islam, along with tribal law and customs (e.g., pashtunwali in predominately Pashtun areas), provides a foundation for Afghans’ lived experiences.
+The influence of tribal law and customs are greater in Afghanistan’s rural sector, compared to urban areas.
+Foreign visitors are expected to remain sensitive to Afghanistan’s Islamic and local cultures, and not dress in revealing or provocative manners, including the wearing of sleeveless shirts and blouses, halter-tops, and/or shorts.

-Although the Constitution of Afghanistan allows for the free exercise of religion, proselytizing may be deemed contrary to Islam and harmful to society.
-Committing a blasphemous act or producing or distributing material deemed critical of Islam is punishable by long-term incarceration or the death sentence.
+Proselytizing may be deemed an insult to Islam, and could result in severe punishments including – but not limited to – incarceration, and the death penalty.
+Committing a blasphemous act or producing or distributing material deemed critical of Islam is punishable by life imprisonment or the death penalty.
 Apostasy may carry a maximum penalty of death for Muslims who denounce Islam or convert to another religion.
 Allegations of conversion of Afghan citizens are taken particularly seriously.
-False accusations of blasphemy or insulting Islam have led to deadly mob violence.
+Accusations of blasphemy or insulting Islam, even when unproven, have led to deadly mob violence.

 Faith-Based Travelers: See the following webpages for details: